Get an advanced firewall for your Wi-Fi with Avast One

 This article contains:

-The primary purpose of a firewall is to check if traffic or an incoming connection meets a predefined set of security standards — making firewalls an indispensable internet security measure.
-A good firewall tool can help you adjust the firewall to your liking.
+The primary purpose of a firewall is to check if traffic or an incoming connection meets a predefined set of security standards, which is critical for internet security.
+A good firewall tool can help you adjust the firewall’s settings to your needs.

-A firewall works according to a list of rules that determine whether traffic can enter or exit a network.
+A firewall works according to a list of predefined rules that determine whether traffic can enter or exit a network.
 These rules change based on what you tell an application to do and how you choose to define dangerous activity.
 Think of a firewall as a security guard who knows everything happening inside the building (network) they’re guarding, and who verifies the safety of anyone trying to get inside.

-At some point in your life, you’ve probably had to click a window that says “Allow exception” when connecting to a website or opening a program.
+At some point, you’ve probably had to click a window that says “Allow exception” when connecting to a website or opening a program.
 Firewall permissions are always changing, and different firewalls work at different levels.
 Some firewalls check the address of the sender, while others check the contents of the transmission.

 Firewalls filter incoming traffic to block threats to your computer or network.

-Many different things happen when you connect through the internet to another device, such as a web server.
-And unfortunately data breaches can happen at any point during this process — from the code that determines how a page is displayed on a PC or an iPhone, all the way down to the protocol that allows the connection between two machines.
+Connecting through the internet to different devices is a complicated operation.
+And unfortunately data breaches can happen at any point during this process — from the code that determines how a page is displayed on a PC or an iPhone, all the way down to the protocol that allows the connection between two machines or web servers.

-Firewalls come in all shapes and sizes to accommodate these points of contact.
+Firewalls come in all shapes and sizes to protect these points of contact.
 Here are some firewall examples:

 Next-generation firewalls (NGFW)